Last Updated on May 23, 2020 by Irena Domingo

 Everyone’s budget is different.
 Obviously it will be more expensive to stay closer to the city center and during the summer time.

 Prices vary widely and can range from 10 dollars for a night in a hostel, to 300 or 400 dollars for a double room in a five star hotel downtown such as the Lotte Hotel Moscow.
-Although it should be noted that the 5-star hotels in Russia often do not have the same level of quality that you can find in USA or Canada, you can find well located 5 star hotels at fairly reasonable prices (less than 100 dollars for a double room).
+Although it should be noted that the 5-star hotels in Russia often do not have the same level of quality that you can find in other countries.
+You can find well located 5 star hotels at fairly reasonable prices (less than 100 dollars for a double room).

 The average price of 3 and 4 star hotels would be between 60 and 180 dollars, depending on the location and amenities offered.